 Portraits Of Women: Icons and Feminists

-This is a group show with large roster of established artists working in many media.
+This was a group show with large roster of established artists working in many media.
 The subjects are of the artists' choosing, their only criterion is that their subject is a woman.

-Each artist will be working with a 12" square piece of plywood.
+Each artist worked with a 12" square piece of plywood.

-Our opening party will coincide with Art Slope, on September 17th, 2016.
+Our opening party coincided with Art Slope, on September 17th, 2016.

 See some of the art here, and visit our Facebook page or Instagram for updates and additional images.
-It will be a constant, rotating, wall of awesomeness.
+It was a constant, rotating, wall of awesomeness.
 If you are an artist interested in participating in the future, drop us a line, we'd love to meet you!

 “Feminism is not just a word to use lightly.
 It is a stance, a position, a conduct, a belief, and a discourse.
 It is an ethical and moral code of behavior that interjects humanity and hope in society.
 Feminism is gender equality.